SA9102/Markdown-Text-Editor-2.0/README.md

 The app is hosted on Render.

 **:warning: To view the application, firstly please click on the link below to start the server.
-Due to the limits of Render's free tier, please allow for up to a minute for the server to start up.**
+Due to the limits of Render's free tier, please allow for up to a minute for the server to start up.
+When the server starts, you will be redirected to a page confirming that it is running.**

  -> [Click here to start the server](https://mte2-backend.onrender.com) <-